 The heat wave, which lasted nearly two weeks, ranked as one of the worst natural disasters in U.S. history.

 For 10 days, the temperature soared to 90 degrees and higher, while staying above 70 degrees at night.
 Humidity hovered at 90 percent, and there wasn’t a breath of wind.
-Millions suffered without refrigeration or air conditioning.
-From Boston to New York to Chicago, more than 1,500 people died from heat prostration or related illnesses.
+Millions suffered without refrigeration or air conditioning from Boston to New York to Chicago.

 Reported the Globe,